 How do ads work on a Samsung TV

-The next type of ad on Samsung TV is precisely the main and most popular.
+The next type of ad on Samsung TV is the leading and most popular.
 These are the standard ads that pop up from time to time when you use your TV.
 It works about the same as YouTube or Spotify ads.
 It appears at the bottom of the screen and almost doesn’t interfere with the use of the device.

 How to turn off pop-up ads on a Samsung TV